You guessed it…

 This type of program can be done by a few different ways.

 You can do PPL by starting on the first day of the week, typically Monday, then take Tuesday off, and so on.

 One day off and one day on with two days rest after leg day is going to work great for all levels of trainee's.

-If it works well for you, you can try 6 days on, 1 day off.
+If you prefer higher frequency, you can try 6 days on, 1 day off.

 So it would look like P/P/L/P/P/L/OFF but this can easily lead to overtraining since you'll workout more frequently.